 Northeast North Elementary School

-- Northeast North Elementary School's student population of 258 students has grown by 47% over five school years.
+- Northeast North Elementary School's student population of 229 students has declined by 11% over five school years.

 |Grades Offered||Grades Kindergarten-5|